cnizzardini/cakephp-swagger-bake/docs/attributes.md

 | minProperties      | ?integer `null`   | Y        | http://spec.openapis.org/oas/v3.0.3#properties                                                         |
 | maxProperties      | ?integer `null`   | Y        | http://spec.openapis.org/oas/v3.0.3#properties                                                         |
 | enum               | array `[]`        | Y        | An enumerated list of of options for the value                                                         |

-By default, OpenApiDtoRequestBody will not be added to `#/components/schemas` and so will not appear in SwaggerUI's schema list.
-You can add the `#[OpenApiSchema]` attribute to your DTO class to change the default behavior.

 Example: